hael/SIMPLE/README.txt

 For instance, on MacOS
  - Macports users may use: FC=/opt/local/bin/gfortran FFTW_DIR=/opt/local
  - Fink users: FC=/sw/bin/gfortran FFTW_DIR=/sw/ and
- - Homebrew users" FC=/usr/local/bin/gfortran FFTW_DIR=/usr/local/
+ - Homebrew users: FC=/usr/local/bin/gfortran FFTW_DIR=/usr/local/

+For more advanced FFTW installations, see *Installation of FFTW* below.

 5. Set the environment variables

 To run SIMPLE the bin and scripts paths need to be in the PATH environment variable.
 The SIMPLE_PATH environment variable must also be defined.
 The example shell scripts add2.bashrc and add2.tcshrc with the necessary instructions were generated during the build step.

 For immediate use for running and testing: